-SHW112.3 Approval may be obtained to hold junior and senior classes when applicable, except western pleasure, reining and working cow horse events which may be divided into three classes.
-SHW112.4 No 2-year-old may be shown in any performance class
+SHW112.3 Approval may be obtained to hold junior and senior open division classes when applicable; western pleasure, reining and working cow horse events which may be divided into three classes.

 SHW112.4 No 2-year-old may be shown in any performance class prior to July I of its 2-year-old year, except in showmanship at halter.

 SHW112.5 Jumping, team penning and ranch sorting are all-age classes only.